webeasystep/php-file-upload-script/README.md

-in this tutorial you will learn how to upload images with php mysql javascript with many features to use in your  :
+in this tutorial you will learn how to upload images with php mysql javascript with many features to use in your project  :

+## Main Features

--- Upload File / Multiple Files
+1. Upload File / Multiple Files
--- Drag And drop File / Multiple Files
+2. Drag And drop File / Multiple Files
--- Show Preview
+3. Show Preview
--- Save To Database
+4. Save To Database
--- Load Files from database
+5. Load Files from database
--- Delete File
+6.Delete File
--- Download File
+7.Download File
--- Add Max File Size Validation
+8.Add Max File Size Validation
--- Add Max File Count Validation
+9.Add Max File Count Validation
--- Add File Type Validation
+10.Add File Type Validation

 all this with a simple easy to follow code
 ---